Texas A&M University–San Antonio: Center for Information Technology and Cyber Security

 Texas A&M University–San Antonio's Center for Information Technology and Cyber Security offers students educational programs that will prepare them for careers in information technology and cyber security.
 Their educational programs consist of Computer Science and Computer Information Systems with available concentrations in Information Assurance, Enterprise Resource Planning Systems, and Project Management.
 A Cyber Defense Program Certificate is available as long as students complete the required coursework.
 A Bachelor of Applied Arts and Sciences degree is offered to students that have completed technical or vocational credits outside of the university and wish to transfer them towards obtaining this degree with concentrations in Business Information Technology, Information Assurance and Security, Project Management, and Enterprise Resource Planning.

 Texas A&M University is designated as a National Center of Academic Excellence in Cyber Defense by the National Security Agency (NSA) and Department of Homeland Security (DHS).
 Texas A&M University is the only university in Texas to partner with Facebook in instituting a cyber security program for addressing shortages in the career field.

 Athletics

 The Texas A&M–San Antonio (TAMU–SA) athletic teams are called the Jaguars.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Red River Athletic Conference (RRAC) since the 2020–21 academic year (the same season when it began its intercollegiate athletics program and joined the NAIA).

-TAMU–SA competes in six intercollegiate varsity sports: Men's sports include golf and soccer; while women's sports include soccer and softball; and co-ed sports include cheerleading and esports.
+TAMU–SA competes in six intercollegiate varsity sports: Men's sports include golf and soccer; while women's sports include soccer and softball.